casanovalx/better-control/README.md

 ### Usage

-`control` or `better-control` command will run the gui application. use `control --help` to see more specific launch commands
+`control` or `better-control` command will run the gui application. use `control --help` or `better-control --help` to see more specific launch commands

 ### Keybindings